Venture Stores: Bankruptcy

-By the late 1990s, the chain found that it was unable to compete against other retail chains, such as Kmart, Target, and Wal-Mart.
+By the 1990s, the chain found that it was unable to compete against other retail chains, such as Kmart, Target, and Walmart.
 Venture tried to return to its founding principles as an upscale discounter and remodeled most of its 90+ stores.
-While facing vast competition, Venture made a fatal mistake trying to expand into Texas instead of protecting its core markets.
+In 1993, Venture would enter the Texas market, opening ten stores in the Houston and Dallas-Fort Worth areas.
+In November 1996, the last Venture store would open in St. Peters, Missouri.
+In December 1996, Venture would try and test-market a chain of lower priced stores called Venture Dollar, with nine locations in Illinois, Missouri, and Texas.

 Venture sold the Texas stores to Kmart in 1997 and closed its distribution center in Corsicana, Texas.
-The company entered chapter 11 bankruptcy on January 20, 1998, and tried to operate with a smaller number of stores.
+The company entered Chapter 11 bankruptcy on January 20, 1998, and tried to operate with a smaller number of stores.
 The effort was not successful, and the company announced its closing on April 27, 1998.
 Liquidation of store inventory continued through July 1998.
-Most of the former Venture buildings were absorbed into other chains, primarily Kmart (for their new Big Kmart stores at the time), Others were absorbed by Kohl's, ShopKo, and Burlington Coat Factory.
+Most of the former Venture buildings were absorbed into other chains, primarily Kmart (for their new Big Kmart stores at the time), Others were absorbed by Kohl's, Shopko, and Burlington Coat Factory.